amateescu/search_api_solr/INSTALL.md

 But the Search API Solr Search module will create the correct configs for you!

-1. Create a Search API Server according to the search_api documentation using "Solr" or "Multilingual Solr" as Backend.
+1. Create a Search API Server according to the search_api documentation using "Solr" or "Multilingual Solr" as Backend and the "Standard" or "Basic Auth" Connector.
-2. Download the config.zip from the server's details page or by using `drush solr-gsc
+2. Download the config.zip from the server's details page or by using `drush solr-gsc`
 3. Extract the config.zip to the conf directory of your new core.

 ```